Four types of behaviour modifications or conditioning can be used when training animals. These are:

 Key Aspects of Negative Punishment

-• Clear Consequences: The animal must understand the connection between its behaviour and the removal of the reward, so timing is crucial.
+- Clear Consequences: The animal must understand the connection between its behaviour and removing the reward, so timing is crucial.

-• Teaching Boundaries: This method helps animals learn which behaviours are inappropriate by associating those behaviours with the loss of something they like.
+- Teaching Boundaries: This method helps animals learn which behaviours are inappropriate by associating them with losing something they like.

 Examples of Negative Punishment in Animals